allegroai/clearml-docs/docs/hyperdatasets/dataset.md

 These parent-child version relationships can be represented as version trees with a root-level parent.
 A Dataset can contain one or more trees.

-Mask-labels can be defined globally, for a DatasetVersion, which will be applied to every frame-mask available in that version.
+Mask-labels can be defined globally, for a DatasetVersion, which will be applied to all masks in that version.

 ## Dataset version state